kshitizz36/Dependify2.0/README.md

 <!-- GitAds-Verify: RB5XTORISBVRMO26GUZSQJRLY6KWYB7X -->
-# DependaPou
+# Dependify

 ## Inspiration

-Research shows that **42% of developers** spend most of their time dealing with **technical debt**.
-On average, developers dedicate **17.3 hours per week** to maintenance tasks such as debugging and refactoring.
+Research shows that **41% of developers** spend most of their time dealing with **technical debt**.
+On average, developers dedicate **16.4 hours per week** to maintenance tasks such as debugging and refactoring.
 This ongoing struggle with complex, over-engineered, or low-quality code can be mentally exhausting, contributing to **developer burnout**.

-Inspired by this challenge, and the power of **Large Language Models (LLMs) to automate workflows**, we built **DependaPou**, a developer tool designed to **offload much of the maintenance process to Generative AI**.
+Inspired by this challenge, and the power of **Large Language Models (LLMs) to automate workflows**, we built **Dependify**, a developer tool designed to **offload much of the maintenance process to Generative AI**.

 ## What It Does

-When you upload your GitHub repository to our dashboard, **DependaPou**:
+When you upload your GitHub repository to our dashboard, **Dependify**:

 1. **Scans your codebase** for outdated dependencies and vulnerabilities using the **Groq Inference API** running in a **Modal container**.
 2. **Generates a list of files** that require refactoring.